Special routes of U.S. Route 9: Beesley's Point temporary route

 U.S. Route 9 Temporary (US 9 Temp.) was the designation for the detour around the closed Beesley's Point Bridge carrying US 9 over the Great Egg Harbor Bay between Upper Township, Cape May County and Somers Point, Atlantic County.
 The route headed east from US 9 in Upper Township on County Route 623 (CR 623) before heading north on the Garden State Parkway and crossing the Great Egg Harbor Bay on the Great Egg Harbor Bridge, ending at an interchange with US 9 in Somers Point.
 The route was 3.89 mi long.
-The designation was replaced by US 9 following the demolition of the bridge in 2013.
+The designation was replaced by US 9 following the demolition of the bridge in 2013, making it so that US 9 could be driven from its entirety once again.

 Toms River alternate route

 U.S. Route 9 Alternate (US 9 Alt.) was a 3.73 mi alternate route of US 9 that ran through Toms River, New Jersey.
 It was created in 1954 after US 9 was rerouted to use the Garden State Parkway through the Toms River area but was later renumbered to Route 166.